merlyescalona/ucsc-eeb-intro2comptools/week_03/README.md

 ## Linking repositories

-Now that your repository has been created on the server, we need to link your local folder with GitHub.
-First, we need to initialize our repository (basically setting up our folder as a repository) and then link it.
+Now that your repository has been created on the GitHub server, we need to link your local folder with GitHub.
+First, we need set up our folder as a repository and then link it.
 In your terminal type:

 ```
 git init # This is a one-time command